mysitleh/aijasaedit/README.md

 ## Features

+- **Dynamic Service Management:** Admins can add, update, and remove services directly from a secure dashboard without touching the code.
+The main landing page dynamically displays these services.
+- **Admin Dashboard:** A dedicated interface (`/admin`) to monitor incoming customer orders and manage the list of available services.
-- **AI Transformation:** Upload your media and get several AI-generated transformation options.
+- **AI Transformation:** The app is structured to support AI-powered media transformations using Genkit.
-- **Order Form:** A seamless ordering process to request custom edits.
+- **Order Form:** A seamless ordering process for customers to request custom edits, with file uploads handled securely by Firebase Storage.
-- **Responsive Design:** An elegant and modern interface that works on all devices.
+- **Responsive & Modern UI:** An elegant interface built with ShadCN UI and Tailwind CSS that works on all devices, featuring a custom cursor, smooth scrolling, and light/dark modes.
-- **Built with Modern Tech:** Next.js, React, Tailwind CSS, ShadCN UI, Genkit, and Firebase.
+- **Built with Modern Tech:** Next.js (App Router), React (Server Components), Genkit for AI, Firebase (Firestore, Storage), and Vercel/Firebase App Hosting for deployment.

 ---